 Afghanistan, Iraq among world's most corrupt nations: NGO

-Iraq and Afghanistan on Tuesday came near the top of a closely watched global list of countries perceived to be the most corrupt, despite efforts to stamp out graft in the war-torn nations.
+Iraq and Afghanistan came near the top of a global list of perceived corruption published Tuesday by watchdog Transparency International, despite efforts to stamp out graft in the war-torn nations.

-Nearly three-quarters of the 178 countries in Transparency International's annual survey scored on the sleazier end of the scale, which ranges from zero (perceived to be highly corrupt) to 10 (thought to have little corruption).
+Nearly three-quarters of the 178 countries in TI's annual survey scored worse than average on the scale, which ranges from zero (perceived to be highly corrupt) to 10 (perceived to have low levels of corruption).

-"The results indicate a serious corruption problem," the Berlin-based non-governmental organisation said.
+"The results indicate a serious corruption problem," the Berlin-based anti-sleaze body said.

-"Allowing corruption to continue is unacceptable; too many poor and vulnerable people continue to suffer its consequences around the world," said TI's president Huguette Labelle in a statement.
+"Allowing corruption to continue is unacceptable; too many poor and vulnerable people continue to suffer its consequences around the world," said TI's president Huguette Labelle.

 "There should be nowhere to hide for the corrupt or their money," she added.